mozillascience/studyGroup-GSOC/CONTRIBUTOR.md

 ## Code Style

 ### Code Editor
 If working in Javascript, please use an editor with support for [ESLint](http://eslint.org/) and [EditorConfig](http://editorconfig.org/).
+If working in HTML, consider checking your code with the [Nu Validator](https://validator.w3.org/nu/).

 ### JavaScript